 Our United States home is in the Rocky Mountains of Colorado.
 When not in our home overseas, we live in a cabin built on a hillside outside the town of Estes Park.
 The back of the cabin faces the Front Range of Rocky Mountain National Park–mountains towering 10-14,000 feet above sea level.
-Our cabin sits at a “lowly” 8500 feet under formidable peaks.
-We gaze upon them from a deck in the summer, or through windows by a wood-burning fireplace in the winter.
+We gaze at them on a deck in the summer or through picture windows near the fireplace in the winter.

-There are no streetlights and roads are unpaved because this hillside community is outside the city limits.
-It comes landscaped with native pines, tall grasses, sage shrubs, and wildflowers.
-The only maintenance is digging up an occasional noxious weed or harvesting fallen pinecones and branches for kindling.
-We built a sacred fire ring with rocks from the land.
-Campfires are enjoyed around its’ circular border, with stories and laughter or simply the silence of a starry night.
-Framed by tall ponderosas, this has been our home-away-from-overseas-home since 1991.
+There are no streetlights and roads are unpaved.
+The landscape is native Ponderosa pines, tall grasses, sage shrubs, and wildflowers.
+The only maintenance is digging up the occasional noxious weed and harvesting fallen pinecones and branches for kindling.
+We built a fire ring with rocks from the land.
+Campfires are enjoyed with stories and laughter or the silence of a starry night.
+This has been our home-away-from-overseas-home since 1991.

-The annual summer return to the cabin commences with the first morning wake up call.
-It’s early, due to a pre-6:00 AM sunrise.
-Coffee is made before we pull the rocking chairs onto the deck.
+The annual summer return begins with the first morning wake up.
+It’s early.
+The sun rises at 5:30AM.
+Coffee is started and we pull rocking chairs onto the deck.
 Mountains and clouds to the south and west are pink-tinged at first light.
-As the sun makes its’ way gradually upward, colors shift to yellowish gold.
-When it finally peeks over the eastern ridge line, the sky turns robin’s egg and then lapis blue.
-The rest of the scenery follows with true colors.
+As the sun makes its’ way upward, the color shifts to yellowish gold.
+When it finally rises over the eastern ridge line, the sky turns robin’s egg and then lapis blue.
 Second cup of coffee, still in bathrobes, day begins.

 There is a different way of “being” in the mountains from our life overseas.
 Time is simpler, less hurried, less structured.
-It’s not necessary to “do” much of anything, at least for the first transitional days.
-We live casually in a uniform of blue jeans, moccasins or hiking boots, cotton or flannel shirts, depending on the temperature.
-I have been known to wear a fringed leather jacket, but only in that environment.
+It’s not necessary to “do” much of anything for the first transitional days.
+We live casually in blue jeans, moccasins or hiking boots, cotton or flannel shirts, depending on the temperature.